All campuses are open and ready to serve students virtually, blended, or in person.

 Diplomas will be mailed out approximately 6-8 weeks after end-of-semester grades are finalized.

-The college offers Associate of Arts, Associate of Arts in Teaching, Associate of Science and Associate of Applied Science degrees and certificate programs.
+Collin College offers a variety of Associate Degrees and Certificates as well as our new Bachelor of Science in Nursing (BSN) and the Bachelor of Applied Technology in Cybersecurity (BAT).
 Students who plan to graduate from Collin College should request a degree plan prior to the completion of 30 credit hours.
 Students must be currently admitted to Collin College to request a degree plan.
-Students may graduate under any of the college’s catalogs from the preceding five years as long as they were enrolled under that catalog; however, students may benefit from graduating under the requirements of the most recent catalog.
+Students may graduate under any of the College’s catalogs from the preceding five years as long as they were enrolled under that catalog; however, students may benefit from graduating under the requirements of the most recent catalog.

 Degrees and certificates that have been deactivated by the Texas Higher Education